 The City of New Haven is dedicated to enhancing the quality of life and providing responsive services for our community.
 With this goal in mind, the Code Enforcement Department was developed to address concerns about unsafe, unhealthy or unsightly conditions in neighborhoods and the entire community.

-Before starting your project be sure to contact the City of New Haven Planning Office to determine your needs at 748-7040.
+Before starting your project be sure to call the City of New Haven Planning Office to determine your needs at 260-748-7040.